Conversations With Poets

 Ted Washington | Ted Washington and Michael Klam Talk It Out

 Ted Washington is an artist, author, poet and reluctant businessman.
-He now lives in San Diego, after spending time as an apprentice draftsman for a beer brewery in St. Louis, an IRS employee in Springfield, MO, a retail sales representative in Denver, and temporarily homeless vagabond turned baker on the beaches of Venice.
+He now lives in San Diego after spending time as an apprentice draftsman for a beer brewery in St. Louis, an IRS employee in Springfield, MO, a retail sales representative in Denver, and a temporarily homeless vagabond turned baker on the beaches of Venice.
 Ted is the founder of Puna Press and the performance group Pruitt Igoe.
 Pruitt Igoe was awarded a Synergy Foundation grant and performed in Harlem.
 Ted Washington won the BRAND 37 purchase award, with the Glendale Library acquiring one of his artworks for their permanent collection.
-He is the cofounder and host of Palabra, a reading series held twice monthly in San Diego.
+He is the co-founder and host of Palabra, a reading series held twice monthly in San Diego.

 Ying Wu | A Scientist Talks Poetry

 Ying Wu is a poet and cognitive scientist, and host of the Gelato Poetry reading series in San Diego.
 She is also a proud member of the editorial team of Kids!
 San Diego Poetry Annual.
-More examples of her work can be found online at Poetry and Art at the San Diego Art Institute and in Writers Resist, as well as in the material world at the San Diego Airport and in print journals, such as the Clackamas Literary Review.
-Ying currently studies insight and problem solving at UC San Diego.
+More examples of her work can be found online at Poetry and Art at the San Diego Art Institute and in Writers Resist, as well as in the material world at the San Diego Airport and print journals, such as the Clackamas Literary Review.
+Ying currently studies insight and problem-solving at UC San Diego.

 Ameerah Holliday | Grace note with Ameerah Holliday

 Ameerah Holliday is a dancer and self-proclaimed poetess.
 She received her Bachelor’s degree in English Literature from San Diego State University.
-Holliday currently serves as a associate agent with the Serendipity Literary Agency and is the social media manager for Ebb & Flow Publications.
+Holliday currently serves as an associate agent with the Serendipity Literary Agency and is the social media manager for Ebb & Flow Publications.
 She is also the editorial director for the San Diego Poetry Annual and Editor for Kids!
 San Diego Poetry Annual.

 Featured on Listeners' Advisory Podcast